marioroy/cachymod/README.md

 ```

 Removal is via pacman as well.
 Change the kernel version, build tag,
-and build type accordingly to { 612, 613 }, { bore, eevdf }, and
+and build type accordingly to { 612, 613, 614 }, { bore, eevdf }, and
-{ lto, polly, clang, gcc }, respectively.
+{ lto, polly, gcc }, respectively.

 ```text
 # lazy